mtzfactory/nango/docs/docs/build-integrations/initialize-nango.md

 ---
-sidebar_label: Adding a new Integration
+sidebar_label: Initialize Nango
-sidebar_position: 3
+sidebar_position: 1
 ---

 # How to add a new Integration